ashep/goxml2json/README.md

-# goxml2json
+# XML to JSON Go Library

-XML to JSON Go Library
+Converts XML to JSON.